Norditropin

 - Not recommended for obese patients as they are more likely to experience adverse reactions with this regimen

-NORDITROPINinjection is a clear and colorless solution available as follows:
+Injection: NORDITROPIN is available as a clear and colorless solution in a

 - •